JulienAldon/Clikodrome/README.md

 - `EDUSIGN_LOGIN` : Edusign login.
 - `EDUSIGN_PASSWORD` : Edusign password.

-## Signature
-Create a `signature.txt` at the root of the repository, this is the signature used when signing edusign session.

 ## Deploy
 You can deploy this application on any machine, all you need, is a domain name and correct oauth2 configuration.
 Dont forget to configure SSL with Certbot.